lbstroud/documentation/images_roles/creating_roles.rst

 .. image:: /images_roles/images/role_ansible_job.png
    :scale: 70%

 .. warning :: Please note!
-You must click "Prompt on Launch" on all fields in the Ansible Tower Template for Scalr to import the Job Template.
+You must click "Prompt on Launch" on "Limit" in the Ansible Tower Job Template to ensure the Template is only ran on the server you are building.

 .. ansible_roles_end